 Headquartered in Louisville, Kentucky, Humana has an AM Best rating of A- and a Standard & Poor's rating of BBB+.
-Vision insurance plans are available in Washington, D.C. and all states except Alaska, Hawaii, Montana, Oregon, Rhode Island, Vermont, and Washington.
+Vision insurance plans are available in Washington, D.C., and all states except Alaska, Hawaii, Montana, Oregon, Rhode Island, Vermont, and Washington.
 They have 95,000 locations in the Humana vision network.

 What we like about Humana is the simplicity of their plans and the discount you get if you go over the contacts or frames allowance (rare with other companies).
 To start, you receive a $150 allowance for glasses or contacts.
 Then, you'll also receive 20% off your balance if you go over your frames allowance, as well as other add-ons and services.
 For contact lenses, you'll receive a 15% discount off your balance over the allowance.

 You are required to pay a $35 enrollment fee (no fee if you bundle it with their dental plans), then your monthly premium starts at $11.49 per month with no waiting period.
 You'll need to pay a $15 copay for an in-network annual eye exam, a $40 copay for standard contact lens exams, a $25 copay for standard plastic lenses, and lens options starting at a $15 copay.

 Best for Families : Ameritas